uber/kraken/docs/CONFIGURATION.md

 # Configuring Peer To Peer Download

 Kraken's peer-to-peer network consists of agents, origins and trackers.
-Origins are a few dedicated seeders that downloads data from a storage backend (HDFS, S3, etc).
-Agents are leechers that download from each other and from origins and can later become seeders after they finish downloading.
-Agents announce to trackers periodically to update the torrent they are currently downloading and in return get a list of peers that are also downloading the same torrent.
+Origins are special dedicated peers that seed data from a storage backend (HDFS, S3, etc).
+Agents are peers that download from each other and from origins.
+Agents periodically announce each torrent they are currently downloading to tracker, and in return, receive a list of peers that are also seeding the same torrent.
 More details in [ARCHITECTURE.md](ARCHITECTURE.md)

-## Tracker peer set TTI
+## Tracker Peer TTL

 >tracker.yaml
 >```
 >peerstore:
 >   redis:
 >     peer_set_window_size: 1h
 >     max_peer_set_windows: 5
 >```
 As peers announce periodically to a tracker, the tracker stores the announce requests into several time window bucket.
 Each announce request expires in `peer_set_window_size * max_peer_set_windows` time.

 Then, the tracker returns a random set of peers selecting from `max_peer_set_windows` number of time bucket.

-## Announce interval `TODO(evelynl94)`
+## Announce Interval `TODO(evelynl94)`

 ## Bandwidth

-Download and upload bandwidths are configurable, avoiding peers to saturate the host network.
+Download and upload bandwidths are configurable to prevent peers from saturating the host network.
 >agent.yaml/origin.yaml
 >```
 >scheduler:
 >   conn:
 >     bandwidth:
 >       enable: true
 >       egress_bits_per_sec: 1677721600  # 200*8 Mbit
 >       ingress_bits_per_sec: 2516582400 # 300*8 Mbit
 >```

-## Connection limit
+## Connection Limits

 Number of connections per torrent can be limited by:
 >agent.yaml/origin.yaml
 >```
 >scheduler:
 >   connstate:
 >     max_open_conn: 10
 >```
 There is no limit on number of torrents a peer can download simultaneously.